What is UX design and why is it crucial for a website's success?

 By investing in quality UX design, you directly influence the SEO performance of your site.
 Specifically, UX contributes to:

-better visibility on Google (because the algorithms recognize user engagement),
+better visibility on Google (as algorithms recognize user engagement),

 longer user retention on the page,

-When a site is designed to be fast, clear, and intuitive, users stay longer, view more pages, and achieve goals more often – and Google recognizes that and rewards better rankings.
+When a site is designed to be fast, clear, and intuitive, users stay longer, browse more pages, and achieve their goals more frequently - and Google recognizes this and rewards it with better rankings.

-If you need an experienced UX designer to make your product better for users and more efficient for your business – feel free to contact me.
-Together we can create a digital experience that users love to use.
+If you need an experienced UX designer who will make your product better for users and more efficient for your business - feel free to contact me.
+Together, we can create a digital experience that users love to engage with.